tkefeli/MyRadio/README.md

 type of signal.
 The live spectrum and waterfall graphics can be seen using --spectrum and --waterfall keywords.
 The graphics are constructed using matplotlib library.

-According to power level of broadcasting signal, two noise reduction/blanking scheme were applied on the demodulated signal.
+According to power level of broadcasting signal, two noise reduction/blanking scheme are applied on the demodulated signal.
 The first one is
-"spectral noise blanking", that was applied on the datas that captured from RTL-SDR before demodulating process, which can be selected the blanking level using --slevel keyword.
-The second one is "audio noise blanking" scheme that was applied after the modulation, using the --alevel keyword.
+"spectral noise blanking", that is applied on the datas that captured from RTL-SDR before demodulating process, which can be selected the blanking level using --slevel keyword.
+The second one is "audio noise blanking" scheme that is applied after the modulation, using the --alevel keyword.

-The radio program uses multiprocessing, matplotlib, pyrtlsdr, argparse, numpy, time, collections and sounddevice modules to run, and these modules must be exist in the system.
-This program written under Linux operating system (Mint, Ubuntu) and runs using multiprocessing mechanism, but under windows operating system, The "threading" modules can be used instead of "processing" if some error messages arises that related with processing mechanism.
+The radio program uses multiprocessing, matplotlib, pyrtlsdr, argparse, numpy, time, collections and sounddevice python modules to run.
+This program has been written under Linux operating system (Mint, Ubuntu) and runs using multiprocessing mechanism, but under windows operating system, The "threading" modules can be used instead of "processing" if some error messages arise that related with processing mechanism.